Wildhoney/Dory/docs/PUBLISHING.md

 ### Redis Cache

 One cache item that isn't invalidated when changing `version` is the Redis cache &mdash; this **still** adheres to the `cacheExpiration` value defined in `dory.yml` and is therefore important to have a realistic value defined.

+Invalidating the Redis cache *can* be performed manually by connecting to the Redis instance and issuing `FLUSHALL`.